davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Fault Tolerant Variables

----

-TODO old content to massage back together:

----

 Say we have a network of computers.
 Call each computer a **node**.
 We might picture the network of nodes like this:

 DIAGRAM

-Let’s build ourselves a little software abstraction to support programs running on these nodes.
-The one I have in mind is something you might call a “distributed variable.”
-Basically,
+Neither the nodes nor the network are completely reliable.
+At a low rate, the network randomly delays messages, and sometimes drops them so they are never delivered at all.
+The nodes also crash sometimes.

+Can we implement a fault tolerant variable in software for this network?
+By this I mean I want a software primitive with the following properties:

-* There should be one variable
+* There is one variable
 * Any node can get it
 * Any node can set it

+. . . and all of these properties hold even if there are some ongoing faults in the network.
+(This is what it means for the variable to be “fault tolerant.”)

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

+Oftentimes the hardest part of a problem is figuring out where to start.
+Let’s attack it this way: we’ll start with a simple approach we know doesn’t work, and then try to fix it into working.
+Maybe along the way we’ll discover a crux of the problem, and that’ll lead us to a pretty good design.

+## A Simple (But Wrong) Approach

-So how do we make a distributed variable?
-Well, we already know how to make regular, non-distributed variables; so let’s make a plain old variable on one of our nodes, and set up an RPC server on that node so the other nodes can get and set the variable remotely.
+We already know how to make regular, non-distributed variables, so let’s make a plain old variable on one of our nodes, and set up an RPC server on that node so the other nodes can get and set the variable remotely.

 DIAGRAM

 The node we picked to store the variable is now special; let's call it the **leader**.
 For the leader, the variable is just a plain old local variable like any other.
-The other nodes, we'll call **followers**.
-The followers access the variable by sending RPC messages to the leader.
+The other nodes, which we'll call **followers**, access the variable by sending RPC messages to the leader.

-To put it a little more formally, the leader's logic is roughly . . .
+The leader's logic will roughly be . . .

 ```
 leader {